 Grampians National Park, one of Victoria’s most popular holiday destinations, is an area rich in Aboriginal culture set in a beautiful and rugged ancient landscape.
 Make the most of the national park’s beauty during a walk to take in some of the breathtaking views, before we hike to stunning McKenzie Falls.
 Leaving the Grampians behind, we stop for lunch in Horsham before crossing the famed mighty Murray River and making the last part of our journey into Adelaide.
 (BL)

-Make the most of two days to relax and explore Adelaide (overnight dorm accommodation included; meals and activities at own expense).
+Make the most of two days to relax and explore Adelaide (overnight dorm accommodation included at the Adelaide Central YHA; meals and activities at own expense).
 If you’re looking for something exciting to do outside the city, why not try our Kangaroo Island Highlights Day Tour?
 (Tour Code KICC).

 Day 5 – Adelaide to Flinders Ranges